 Category : Multi-domain certificates FAQ

 After the certificate is issued, the number of available SANs (hostname slots) cannot be decreased.
 You can, however, change the used hostnames via reissue.
-Another solution is to request cancellation and refund of the existing certificate within the acceptable refund grace period (15 days after the first issuance within 90 days after the purchase date) and ..
+Another solution is to request cancellation and refund of the existing certificate within the acceptable refund grace period and purchase the new one with the correct amount of additional domains.
+IMPORTANT NOTE: ..

 Read more